y-ncao/Python-Study/about.md

 #####2. 工作类型:
 * 70% dealing with back-end, including 15% of database work.
 Mostly Python.
-* 30% dealing with front-end, working with Coffeescript or Javascript, html & css.
+* 30% dealing with front-end, working with Coffeescript or Javascript, html & less.

 #####3. 工作内容:
 * In Host System Support Team, mostly develop and support internal tools.
 Working full stack.